OpenNebula/website/content/solutions/certified_hw_platforms/_index.md

 ---

 {{< alert color="success" >}}
 These configurations have been certified through the Hardware Platform – Ready Certification Program, ensuring optimal deployment of OpenNebula across different environments.
-Certified solutions include platforms from Ampere, NVIDIA, Dell Technologies, and other OpenNebula Systems partners.
+Certified solutions include platforms from Ampere, NVIDIA, Dell Technologies, NetApp, PureStorage and other OpenNebula Systems partners.
 {{< /alert >}}